The Importance of Succession Management for Future Business Performance

 How to create a successful succession management model

-If effective succession planning and management is about business continuity, then you need to start with the foundation everything else is built from.
+If effective succession planning and management is about business continuity, then you need to start with the foundation If effective succession planning and management is about business continuity, then you need to start with the foundation everything else is built on.
 And that starts with an environmental scan.

 Some thinking points here include:

 Consider these through the lens of significant challenges in the next five years.
-For example: If the business is looking to expand their suite of products with new creations, keeping the same workforce structure in place may mean a lack of resources or capabilities to achieve that goal.
+For example: If your business is looking to expand its suite of products with new creations, keeping the exact same workforce structure in place may mean a lack of capabilities to achieve that goal (and some very unhappy employees trying to do more with the same amount of resources).

 Identify key positions